CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 env:

-# secrets.GITHUB_TOKEN is a Token automatically generated during GitHub Actions execution, no need to set it in Secrets, it has some GitHub Repo API Scopes permissions
+# secrets.GITHUB_TOKEN is automatically generated by GitHub Actions, no need to set manually; has some GitHub Repo API scopes

 # https://docs.github.com/en/actions/how-tos/security-for-github-actions/security-guides/use-github_token-in-workflows